Skip to main content

 const encoded = encodeURIComponent(safeStr); // No more URIError

 At Tekion, we dealt with user-generated content from dealership forms in multiple languages.
 Malformed Unicode caused silent failures in our search indexing pipeline.
-These methods would have caught those issues early.
+These methods would have caught those issues early — a validation guard before the string ever reaches encodeURIComponent or a downstream search index is a five-minute fix once you know the method exists.

 RegExp v Flag (Unicode Sets)